Suggesting an edit

-The Legal Ops Kit is a living document, and the most valuable improvements come from the practitioners who actually use it.
-Corrections, missing examples, *"this didn't work for us"* notes, regional or jurisdiction-specific nuance — all of it makes the kit more useful for the next person who lands on a chapter under pressure.
+The Legal Ops Kit is a living document, and the most valuable improvements come from practitioners using it.
+Corrections, missing examples, *"this didn't work for us"* notes, regional or jurisdiction-specific nuance — all of it makes the kit more useful for the next person landing on a chapter under pressure.

 ## Suggesting an edit

-Every page on the site has an **Edit in Notion** button at the top.
-Clicking it opens that page in Notion as a publicly readable view, where you can leave inline comments on any paragraph, table, or callout.
+Every page has an **Edit in Notion** button at the top.
+Clicking it opens the page in Notion as a publicly readable view, where you can leave inline comments on any paragraph, table, or callout.

 The flow: